Sirraide/smyth/README.md

 For example, my Qt installation is in `/opt/Qt`, my Qt version is `6.6.1`, and my platform is x86_64, for which there is a `gcc_64` directory.
 Putting all of these together, the path I need to specify ends up being `/opt/Qt/6.6.1/gcc_64`.

+If your Qt installation is split up across several directories, set your path to `/usr/lib` or `/usr/lib64`.
+The path you need is the one that contains `Qt6Config.cmake` in one of its subdirectories.